psf/psf-tuf-runbook/README.md

 1. **DO** ensure that exactly 1 (one) YubiHSM 2 is inserted into the trusted offline computer.

-1. **DO** run the `./bin/yubihsm-provision` binary, using your key type according to the following rules:
+1. **DO** run the `yubihsm-provision` binary, using your key type according to the following rules:

     * **IF** your keytype is "P-256", **THEN** pass `--type p256`
     * **IF** your keytype is "P-384", **THEN** pass `--type p384`

     ```bash
-    $ ./bin/yubihsm-provision --type KEY-TYPE
+    $ yubihsm-provision --type KEY-TYPE
     ```

 1. **DO** wait for this prompt: